-In addition to the university-wide Commencement and the Texas Exes’ Great Texas Exit, graduate students are invited to participate in the Graduate School’s Convocation on Saturday, May 21, 2016.
-The master's ceremony will be at 9 am and the doctoral ceremony will be at Noon.
+In addition to the university-wide Commencement, graduate students participate in the Graduate School’s Convocation on Saturday, May 23, 2020.

 On the day of the ceremony, students must check in at the lobby of McCullough Theatre, located on the northeast side of Bass Concert Hall.
 Bring your regalia; it is required to participate in convocation.